The Core Curriculum - Foreign Language

 e-mail

-Students with a score of 5 on either AP Latin exam have satisfied the language requirement and may receive 3 points of credit.
-Students with a score of 4 on either AP Latin exam have satisfied the language requirement.
+Students with a score of 5 on either AP Latin exam have satisfied the language requirement.
+Students may receive 3 points of credit upon successful completion (with a grade of B or higher) of a Latin class at the 3000-level or higher.
 No credit or placement is given for the SAT II test.
 All students wishing to continue Latin in the College should take the departmental placement test and/or see the program director prior to registration.

 Lithuanian: